April 22, 2025

 — CBS New York (@CBSNewYork) March 12, 2025

 What Is the MMR Vaccine?
 The MMR (measles, mumps, and rubella) vaccine is administered in two doses.
-According to the CDC, the vaccine is 97 percent effective in preventing measles, while receiving just one dose makes prevention 93 percent effective.
+According to the CDC, the vaccine is 97 percent effective in preventing measles, while receiving just one dose provides 93 percent effectiveness in prevention.

-Can You Get the Measles if You Got the Vaccine?
-Yes, anyone can still contract the measles even if they’ve been vaccinated, but infection is rare, according to the CDC.
-Around 3 out of 100 vaccinated people can get the virus when exposed.
-Their symptoms are often milder in comparison to those who did not receive the two-dose vaccine.
+Can You Get Measles if You Got the Vaccine?
+Yes, it is possible to contract measles even if you’ve been vaccinated, but it is rare, according to the CDC.
+About 3 out of 100 vaccinated individuals may still get the virus when exposed.
+However, their symptoms tend to be milder compared to those who have not received the two-dose vaccine.

-Is There a Cure for the Measles?
-No, there is no cure or specific treatment for the measles once a person contracts it.
-Those who are at risk of a serious infection may be hospitalized upon becoming sick with the illness.
+Is There a Cure for Measles?
+No, there is no cure or specific treatment for measles once a person contracts it.
+Individuals at risk of severe complications may require hospitalization if they become infected.

 Related posts